 At the same time, he is sensitive to the actions of those he believes might be working against him and takes some time to make new friends.

 Even as an adult, John has an ongoing need to be integrated into society and accepted by those who are in authority.

 He considers himself born to serve and must have a good understanding of what is required of him, before trying his utmost to deliver.

-He is generous and considerate which leads him to go beyond what is specified to help colleagues and protect those who are threatened.
-He welcomes army life.
-He progresses rapidly through the lower ranks of the army because of this ethic.
+He is generous and considerate, which leads him to go beyond what is specified to help colleagues and protect those who are threatened.
+He welcomes army life and progresses rapidly through the lower ranks of the army.